 Ferrari 365 GTS/4 Daytona Spider

 Chris Evans clearly has no intention of scaling back his car collection.
-Only last year he spent £2.27 million on a 1971 Ferrari 365 GTS/4 Daytona Spyder – believed to be a world-record price.
+In 2014, he spent £2.27 million on a 1971 Ferrari 365 GTS/4 Daytona Spyder – believed to be a world-record price.
 It looks stunning in black – a marked contrast to the yellow paint worn by the 1969 Frankfurt Motor show car.